paddle8/maguire/README.md

 If you're adding a customization for French-speaking Canadians, the JSON file should be named `fr_CA.json`.

 The file should *at least* have a layouts hash for providing information on how to format the currencies.
 The layout format should always be in US Dollars (using the code `USD`, and symbol `$`) and use the monetary value of `1234567890.12`.
+In addition, there's an optional layout if there's a custom format when there's no minor units (cf. '$1.-").
+The monetary value for the zero layout is `1.00`.

 So a layout for use in Quebec might be: